66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

 REQUIREMENTS
 Please copy all files and folders into the working directory (shown above).
-The following libraries are use: MLlib, Spark SQL, string module.
+The following libraries are used: MLlib, Spark SQL, string library.

 INSTRUCTIONS

 1. A batch file scrape.s has been included to run the web scrapers on the Prince cluster.
-We used only one scraper.py file and updated the URLs to point to different tourist attractions.
+We used only one scraper.py file and updated the URLs to point to different tourist attractions for different cities.

-2. It is recommended to run the profiling code (profile.py) in the REPL, due to the verbose feedback from Dubmo server when running a PySpark script.
+2. It is recommended to run the profiling code (profile.py) line by line in the REPL due to the verbose feedback from Spark  when running a script.

 3. Please update the file path in main.py.
 It is this line in the user-defined function printCity() at the bottom of the file.